-Abram Avoids A Famine
+9 - Abram Avoids a Famine

-Do you sometimes think it’s exciting to figure out ways to get around God’s rules?
-Remember, your shortcuts will only make the journey harder.
+Do you sometimes take things into your own hands because you think you are helping God out?
+What does that tell you about your relationship with Him?
+Do you sometimes find yourself trying to figure out ways to get around God’s rules?
+Remember, your shortcuts will only make the journey more difficult.